mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 A design document for a `SANSState` approach is available [here](SANSState/SANSState.md).

-The result of this document is that the `SANSStateComplete` object contains a complete definition of a single reduction (provided the state is valid).
+The result of this document is that the `SANSState` object contains a complete definition of a single reduction (provided the state is valid, which should be checked by validators adequate for the facility/instrument).

 ### Batch reduction

-Starting point of a reduction is a collection of `SANSStateComplete` objects which define one reduction per `SANSStateComplete`.
+Starting point of a reduction is a collection of `SANSState` objects which define one reduction per `SANSState`.
 This batch reduction is handled by a work-flow algorithm `SANSBatchReduction`.
 It should be able to operate the individual reductions in parallel (does this mean, we need to implement it in `C++`?), which is in line with requirement [R.3.2](#User_Requirements#R.3.2).